Selling and Promoting

 Here are some best practices for promoting products as an affiliate on YouTube:

-• Promote Products that Fit: It’s important not to choose products to promote based solely on the affiliate commision.
+- Promote Products that Fit: It’s important not to choose products to promote based solely on the affiliate commision.
 This can lead to you losing priceless goodwill with your audience.
-For example, the CHMTech Channel appeals to tech-savvy folks who are likely to have (or want to build) a website.
+For example, Sara Dietschy appeals to folks who are likely to have (or want to build) a website.
 That’s why they promote the website-building software Squarespace:

 Sell Merch